-All LIC experiences are mandatory, and any absence must be recorded via the absence tracking system.
+All clerkship experiences are mandatory, and any absence must be recorded via the absence tracking system.
 To submit an absence request please use Formsite.

-Excused absences will be remediated with a clinical shift or as deemed appropriate by the LIC director and are not to exceed 0.5 days per week on average.
-Exceptions to this may be considered in consultation with the LIC director and the dean, student affairs/or designee.
+Excused absences will be remediated as deemed appropriate by the clerkship director and are not to exceed 0.5 days per week on average.
+Exceptions to this may be considered in consultation with the clerkship director and the dean, student affairs/or designee.
 Please see link to the following policies:

-- Years 3 and 4 Attendance and Absence Policy - Leave of Absence Policy
+- Years 3 and 4 Coursework and Examination Absence Policy - Leave of Absence and Withdrawal from Medical School Policy